[Updated September 5, 2022]

 For a dessert-style wine, try their award-winning Sweet Sally, a delicious picnic wine that’s crafted from the native Catawba grape.

-Crane Creek Vineyards tours are normally available for visitors who want to see what goes on behind the scenes in producing their delicious wines.
+After being temporarily suspended during the pandemic, Crane Creek Vineyards tours are available for visitors who want to see what goes on behind the scenes in producing their delicious wines.

-Walk-in tastings are available during the winery’s standard hours, but are outdoors-only due to COVID-19.
+Walk-in tastings are available during the winery’s standard hours.

 Ellijay GA Wineries